DavidLopata/Android/CampusApp/readme.md

-This is my first ever Android aplication,it is a Campus Navigation app meant for students of the Ss.
+This is my first ever Android application,it is a Campus Navigation app meant for students of the Ss.
 Cyril and Methodius University in Skopje,where thay can easily navigate their respected campuses.